EberlyODL/phys211/oscillating-motion.md

   <span slot="message">Section 15.1 and 15.4 until equation 15.28</span>
 </stop-note>

-Read carefully your book and my chapter review.
 We will limit our analysis to simple harmonic motion where the motion is sinusoidal.

 [ciscode|rev=1|tool=elmsmedia|item=4257|entity_type=node|render=display_mode|display_mode=image]